 MSPs at OML 4 or 5 are most often delivering top financial performance, which in Q2 2016 was at or above 18.7% adjusted EBITDA.
 The top quartile has been at about this level for the last eight years.

 By the way, it’s common to assume that larger solution providers must be higher in OML.
-After all, it takes more management skill to grow and manage a bigger company, right?
-The answer is, OML has nothing to do with company size.
+After all, it takes more management skills to grow and manage a bigger company, right?
+The answer is, that OML has nothing to do with company size.

 What does all that mean for MSPs?